Nusinersen (Spinraza)

 -

-Aetna considers the use of biomarkers (including cerebrospinal fluid (CSF) levels of Αβ42, glial fibrillary acidic protein concentration, neurofilament light chain (NfL), S100B, total tau concentration; and ulnar compound motor action potential amplitude and single motor unit potential amplitude changes) is considered experimental and investigational for monitoring therapeutic effectiveness in SMA in persons with 5q spinal muscular atrophy.
+Aetna considers the use of biomarkers (including cerebrospinal fluid (CSF) levels of Αβ42, glial fibrillary acidic protein concentration, neurofilament light chain (NfL), S100B, total tau concentration; and ulnar compound motor action potential amplitude and single motor unit potential amplitude changes) is considered experimental, investigational, or unproven for monitoring therapeutic effectiveness in SMA in persons with 5q spinal muscular atrophy.

 -

-Aetna considers the following biomarkers for monitoring disease progression and response to nusinersen therapy as experimental and investigational (not an all-inclusive list):
+Aetna considers the following biomarkers for monitoring disease progression and response to nusinersen therapy as experimental, investigational, or unproven (not an all-inclusive list):

 - Cerebrospinal fluid (CSF) neurofilament light chain (NfL)